wazuh/wazuh-documentation/source/user-manual/api/equivalence.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn more about how to migrate from the Wazuh API 3.X in this section of our documentation.
+  :description: Wazuh API v4 introduced several changes. ​Learn more about how to migrate from the Wazuh API 3.X in this section of our documentation.

 ..
 Migrating from the Wazuh API 3.X